MLSC-BSOITR/Books-Collection/README.md

 # Books-Collection

-This repository contains free books on different programming languages, Concepts for coding, Software development.The link provided will directly take you to the book your looking for!
+This repository contains free books on different programming languages, Concepts for coding, Software development.The link provided will directly take you to the book you're looking for!

 ![Free books collection for Programmers](https://user-images.githubusercontent.com/110158865/192154523-abb62827-893d-4577-a6a5-7508b25f8082.png)